Contrast-Security-OSS/docs/content/troubleshooting/net/GettingNetAgentLogs.md

    at System.Web.UI.Page.ProcessRequestMain(Boolean includeStagesBeforeAsyncPoint, Boolean includeStagesAfterAsyncPoint)
    ```

 As the process hasn't crashed, ProcDump won't capture process dumps.
-Instead, you must gather the process dump "manually".
+Instead, you must gather the process dump manually by completing the following steps.

 * Find the Process ID of the worker process that you need.
-  * IIS Manager > Worker Processes: find the "Application Pool Name" you need, and take note of the value in the "Process Id".
+  * IIS Manager > Worker Processes: Find the "Application Pool Name" you need, and take note of the value in the "Process Id".

-* From an administrator command prompt, replace NNNNN with the process ID from the previous step.
+* From an administrator command prompt, replace `NNNNN` with the process ID from the previous step.

   ```
   C:\>procdump -ma NNNNN